DonnyScript/Work/README.md

 # Work
-This is a collection of work and usefull function I use when programming
+This is a collection of work and usefull functions I use when programming